 Not empathizing with one in a way that’s critical of another

-“I have said that if a brother asks a foolish thing of you to do it.
+“We once said that if a brother asks a foolish thing of you to do it.
 But be certain that this does not mean to do a foolish thing that would hurt either him or you, for what would hurt one will hurt the other.
-Foolish requests are foolish merely because they conflict, since they always contain some element of specialness.
+Foolish requests are foolish for the simple reason that they conflict, because they contain an element of specialness.
 Only the Holy Spirit recognizes foolish needs as well as real ones.
 And He will teach you how to meet both without losing either.

 The situation here, based on the context of these paragraphs, is this: Someone has come to you asking for your empathy.
 This means they are asking you to join with them in their suffering, and importantly, join with them in their blaming of the one responsible for that suffering.
 You realize that this is an attack on that apparently guilty party, but you think it’s OK as long as he never finds out.
 You can meet the needs of the person you are with and not hurt the other person because you keep the whole thing secret from that other.